-Professor Rose is a member of the Selden Society, the American Society of Legal History, the American Law Institute, and the BNA Antitrust and Trade Regulation Report Advisory Board.
-He is a life member of Clare Hall, University of Cambridge.
+Professor Rose is a member of the Selden Society, the American Society of Legal History, the Medieval Academy of American, the European Society for Comparative Legal History. the American Law Institute, and the BNA Antitrust and Trade Regulation Report Advisory Board.
+He is a life member of Clare Hall, University of Cambridge and a frequent Visiting Professor to the Faculty of Law, University of Cambridge.
 Professor Rose has also served on numerous committees and boards, and as a consultant for various departments of the state of Arizona, including as a Special Assistant to Governor Bruce Babbitt

 English Legal History and Interdisciplinary Legal Studies, in Boundaries of the Law: Geography, Gender and Jurisdiction in Medieval and Early Modern Europe (Anthony Musson, ed., Ashgate 2005).